 Clarifying the brand

-To help users understand WFP USA’s mission, charity status, and role in furthering America’s support for the UN’s World Food Programme, the homepage was designed to clarify all of this information upfront.
-In an effort to show American donors where their money is going—and all the ways they are tangibly making a difference—WFP USA’s financial information and policy work were easily accessible here.
-Insights into what the World Food Programme does, including the types of food and assistance it delivers on the ground was also prioritized on this page.
+The homepage was designed to help users understand WFP USA’s mission, charity status, and role in furthering America’s support for the UN’s World Food Programme.
+To show and tell American donors how their support makes a tangible difference, WFP USA’s financial information and policy work is presented front and centered.
+This information is prioritized above insights into what World Food Programme does, including the types of food and assistance it delivers on the ground.

 Clarify content through testing and iterating

 We launched the site with an initial navigation and information architecture based on a combination of new and old labels in order to further test our assumptions.
 After a few months of gathering feedback from both the staff and users, we find that: